AdobeDocs/uxp-indesign/src/pages/scripts/tutorials/tips-tricks/index.md

 The InDesign Scripts panel is the easiest and best way to run most InDesign scripts.
 If the panel is not already visible, you can display it by choosing Window > Utilities > Scripts.

 ### Editing scripts
 To edit a script shown in the Scripts panel, select the script and choose Edit Script from the Scripts panel menu.
-Alternatively, you can hold down the Option (Mac OS) or Alt (Windows) key and double-click the script's name.
+Alternatively, you can hold down the Option (macOS) or Alt (Windows) key and double-click the script's name.
 This opens the script in the editor you defined for the script file type.

 ### Open folder
-To open the folder containing a script shown in the Scripts panel, select the script and choose Reveal in Finder (Mac OS) or Reveal in Explorer (Windows).
-Alternatively, you can hold down the Command (Mac OS) or Ctrl-Shift (Windows) keys and double-click the script's name.
-The script folder opens in the Finder (Mac OS) or Explorer (Windows).
+To open the folder containing a script shown in the Scripts panel, select the script and choose Reveal in Finder (macOS) or Reveal in Explorer (Windows).
+Alternatively, you can hold down the Command (macOS) or Ctrl-Shift (Windows) keys and double-click the script's name.
+The script folder opens in the Finder (macOS) or Explorer (Windows).

 ### Keyboard shortcuts